-Make engaging content with Enonic’s landing page editorMorten Eriksen on
+Make engaging content with Enonic’s landing page editor

 Everyone working with digital content nowadays expects an intuitive, drag-and-drop visual interface.
-Gone are the days with manually coding HTML pages for each piece of content on your website.
+Long gone are the days with manually coding HTML pages for each piece of content on your website.
 Also gone are the early attempts at offering a visual CMS, with immense complexity and more buttons and options than stars on the night sky.

-Create new landing page, assign display name, and save.
+Create new landing page, assign display name, and save

-Choose layout form (2 columns, 3 columns, etc.).
+Choose layout form (2 columns, 3 columns, etc.)

 Reorder components and publish page.
 Voilà!

-A part can be anything your developers can build—like a list showing your most recent blog posts, author profile, button, call to action, contact list, quote, price list, recipe, calculator, social sharing, or whatever else you might need.
+A part can thus be anything your developers can build—like a list showing your most recent blog posts, author profile, button, call to action, contact list, quote, price list, recipe, calculator, social sharing, or whatever else you might need.

 Don’t forget to consult our Content Studio documentation »

-If you insert a fragment into your current landing page and want to change it, you can detach it from the original and return to the initial setup with fully customisable layout and parts on the page.
+If you insert a fragment into your current landing page and want to change it, you can detach it from the original and return to the initial setup with fully customizable layout and parts on the page.